RobinKoetsier/robinkoetsier.github.i/tutorials/test.md

       </a>
 </p>

 That looks much better!
 From here you can change everything you want.
-I'm going to add a subtitle, swap the legend with coloured text and make some theme adjustments.
+I'm going to add a subtitle, and make some theme adjustments.